abhikant12/Study-Nova/README.md

 The front end of StudyNova has all the necessary pages that an ed-tech platform should have.
 Some of these pages are:

 #### For Students:

+1. **Homepage:**
-*	**Homepage :** This page will have a brief introduction to the platform, as well as links to the course list and user details.
+    - Brief introduction to the platform
+    - Links to the course list and user details
-*	**Course List :** This page will have a list of all the courses available on the platform, along with their descriptions and ratings.
-*	**Wishlist :** This page will display all the courses that a student has added to their wishlist.
-*	**Cart Checkout :** This page will allow the user to complete the course purchase.
-*	**Course Content :** This page will have the course content for a particular course, including videos, and other related material.
-*	**User Details :** This page will have details about the student's account, including their name, email, and other relevant information.
-*	**User Edit Details :** This page will allow the student to edit their account details.
+    - Overview of key features such as Virtual Study Room, Discussion Forums, Progress Tracking, and Doubt Support

+2. **Course List:**
+    - List of all available courses
+    - Course descriptions
+    - Course ratings
+    - Option to add courses to wishlist or cart

+3. **Wishlist:**
+    - Display of courses added to the student's wishlist
+    - Option to remove courses from the wishlist
+    - Option to move courses from wishlist to cart

+4. **Cart Checkout:**
+    - Overview of courses in the cart
+    - Payment options
+    - Confirmation of course purchase

+5. **Course Content:**
+    - Detailed content for a particular course
+    - Videos and other related materials
+    - Links to Discussion Forums for the course
+    - Progress Tracking for the course

+6. **User Details:**
+    - Student's account details including name, email, etc.
+    - Overview of enrolled courses
+    - Links to edit account details

+7. **User Edit Details:**
+    - Form to edit account details like name, email, and password

+8. **Virtual Study Room:**
+    - Create or join a virtual study room with video and audio capabilities
+    - Real-time chat, Collabrative Whiteboard, Screen share functionality within the study room

+9. **Discussion Forums:**
+    - Interactive forums where students and instructors can engage in discussions and answer queries

+10. **Progress Tracking:**
+    - Track learning progress with detailed analytics and reports for students and instructors

+11. **Doubt Support:**
+    - Get your doubts resolved quickly with dedicated support from instructors and peers

 #### For Instructors:
 * **Dashboard :** This page will have an overview of the instructor's courses, as well as the ratings and feedback for each course.
 *	**Insights :** This page will have detailed insights into the instructor's courses, including the number of views, clicks, and other relevant metrics.